ArcadeAI/agent-style-transfer/README.md

 The interface will prompt you for:
 - Operation choice
-- JSON file path containing your content request
+- Directory to browse for files (default: `fixtures/`)
+- File selection from available JSON files in the directory
 - AI provider choice (Google, OpenAI, Anthropic)
 - Model selection (provider-specific models with defaults)
 - Temperature setting (0.0-1.0, controls creativity)